gorenje/millieons.org/t/dog_fish_part_2.md

 Dog: True everyone gets a vote but no one can see into the future.
 Votes are made on promises and ideals, not on facts.

 Fish: Heh?
-Whatcha talking about Willis?
+Whatcha talking about?

 Dog: Western democracies are representative democracies.
 Meaning people vote for representatives that make decisions in the name of their voters.
 But these decisions are made in the *future* while voting is done *today*.
 So voters can only *guess* how their representatives will decide.
 And there is no mechanism for feedback from voters for decisions made in the *now*.

 Fish: Meaning there is a disconnection between voters making their decisions *today* and representatives making their decisions *tomorrow*?

 Dog: Correct.
-This is different.
 The old Greeks (having invented democracy) had a *direct* democracy: everyone could be part of the decision making.
 And there was a corrective for bad decisions, people could be expelled from the Greek city-states for five years.
 The Romans introduced a representative democracy where senators were elected and represented the people.

+Dog: (continuing) I have to correct myself here, the [Athenians](https://en.wikipedia.org/wiki/Athenian_democracy) actually invented democracy, with other Greek city-states having other forms of organising themselves.

 Fish: I can imagine why this happened.
 It's one thing to have a democracy for a city state and a completely another thing to have a democracy for an Empire.
 Area to be governed and secondly the number of people to be governed strains a democratic system.

 Dog: And on top of that, the number of decisions to be made grow exponentially with the number of people to be governed.
 Decision making takes longer, direction is lost and things start to lose focus.

 Fish: So basically democracy, regardless of it's sweet promises of freedom, happiness and glory, simply doesn't scale.
-How can it if everyone gets a say, direct or indirect!
+How can democracy scale if everyone gets a say, direct or indirect!

 Dog: Right.
 That's why most companies aren't democratic rather have a strict hierarchy of owners at the top, middle-managers in the middle and workers at the bottom.
 Of course, since everyone is getting a salary, no one sees this a classic dictatorship.
 Of course, everyone can provide an opinion but decisions are made at the top.